k-giardchase/portfolio/README.md

 To view the site, <br>
 1. Navigate to http://kylegiardchase.com in your web browser.<br><br>
 To edit the site,<br>
-1. Clone the repository git clone https://github.com/k-giardchase/portfolio.git <br>
+1. Clone the repository `git clone https://github.com/k-giardchase/portfolio.git`
 2. Change directory into the folder `cd portfolio`
 3. Open index.html in your web browser.